 This one is alternatively known as “Synthetic Zeolite” or aluminosilicate.
 The Molecular Sieve also contains a network of empty absorption cavities and crystalline pores, which provides an internal surface area for absorption of 700 m² to 800 m².
 It has a uniform structure, which means a Molecular Sieve is better than Activated Clay or Silica Gel as it will not desorb moisture inside the package.

 Calcium Oxide (Cao)

 Calcium Oxide (CaO) is a recalculated or calcinated lime with a moisture absorption capacity of up to 28.5% by weight.
 One of its unique features is that it can absorb a higher quantity of water vapour at extremely low relative humidity than other materials.

 Calcium Sulfate (CaSO4)

-Calcium Sulfate (CaSO4) is also well known by its commercial name is Drierite.
-It is one of the inexpensive alternates to desiccants available in suitable packaging.
-The creation of calcium sulfate occurs by dehydration of gypsum in a controlled process.
+Calcium Sulfate (CaSO4) is also well known by its commercial name, Drierite.
+It is one of the inexpensive alternatives to desiccants available in suitable packaging.
+The dehydration of gypsum in a controlled process creates calcium sulfate.
 It is a general-purpose desiccant mainly used in laboratories.
 It is chemically non-disintegrating, stable, non-corrosive, and non-toxic, and it does not release the absorbed moisture or water on exposure to higher temperatures.
 The lower cost of this desiccant also comes with a low absorption capacity.
 Calcium sulfate can only absorb up to 10% of its weight in moisture or water.

 Uses of Desiccants

 Desiccants are ideal for use in low evaporation rates and high humidity levels.
-Desiccants are also known as dehumidifiers because they absorb excess moisture in the air, keeping the environment dry.
+Desiccants are also dehumidifiers because they absorb excess moisture in the air, keeping the environment dry.